TXST students in Times Square, New York

 • Costs

-• Shuttle to/from the hotel to the airport.
+• Shuttle from the hotel to the airport and back.

 • Breakfast included at the hotel

-• Tour of the United Nations, followed by a press briefing at noon.
+• Guided tour of the United Nations, followed by a press briefing at noon.

 • Client visits.